2000 Academy Awards®

 - Jim Broadbent as lyricist Sir William Gilbert (of Gilbert and Sullivan) in Topsy-Turvy

 Crouching Tiger was also slighted by not receiving a Best Visual Effects nomination.
 And High Fidelity lacked nominations in any of the major categories.
-Christopher Guest's mockumentary Best in Show about championship dog breeding/training was also completely ignored.
+Christopher Guest's mockumentary Best in Show about championship dog breeding/training was also completely ignored, as was one of the most popular plot-twisting films of all time, Christopher Nolan's breakout directorial effort Memento, with Guy Pearce's pivotal role as traumatized, tattooed amnesiac Leonard.

 The remarkable Chicken Run (2000), about an imprisoned group of egg-laying chickens plotting an escape - the first feature film from the British clay-animation studio Aardman Animations (famous for the Wallace and Gromit series) and DreamWorks, was denied a Best Picture nomination.
 This led to the creation of a new Oscar category beginning in 2001: Best Animated Feature Film.